Content starts here

 Greenwood asked why she was required to make such large cash withdrawals.
 Strange replied that she was told to prove the money was hers and did not come from money laundering.

 Greenwood asked if she or her neighbors had door cameras that might have seen the car.
-Strange replied that the car was too far away for camera capture.
+Strange replied that the car was too far away to activate the doorbell cameras.
 She later learned that neighbors’ cameras picked up the car, but unfortunately the license plates were not visible.

-Strange was next instructed to buy bitcoins, gift cards, and gold coins.
-For the bitcoins, Edwards sent her to a gas station and stayed on the line while he talked her through the $7,000 transaction.
-In response to a question from Greenwood, Strange said no one questioned an elderly woman feeding $100 bills into the bitcoin machine.
+Strange was next instructed to buy bitcoin, gift cards, and gold coins.
+For the bitcoin, Edwards sent her to a gas station and stayed on the line while he talked her through the $7,000 transaction.
+In response to a question from Greenwood, strange said no one noticed or questioned an elderly woman feeding $100 bills into the bitcoin machine.

 “He made me feel comfortable that he had my best interests at heart,” said Strange.